giulianopz/programming/README.md

 # Java back-end web development

-This list does not aim by no means to be complete, since just based on my personal (limited) experience.
-It's rather meant to offer a roughly sketched learning path to get into Java for server-side programming with web development in mind: it mentions the most relevant concepts and tools a newbie can encounter in his/her work routine as a Java developer.
-The last sections tries to go beyond Java.
+Just a raw list, based on my personal (limited) experience, meant to offer a roughly sketched learning path to get into Java for server-side programming with web development in mind: it mentions the most relevant concepts and tools a newbie can encounter in his/her work routine as a Java developer[^1].
+The last sections goes well beyond Java.

-Other stuff you may like:
-- [Awesome Java](https://github.com/akullpp/awesome-java#cluster-management): a huge list of stuff regarding Java
-- [Web Developer RoadMap](https://github.com/kamranahmedse/developer-roadmap): for a more general view of what is useful/required to develop for the web.

 Below you can find a visual summary of the list:
 ```mermaid